 You will be given a problem that you will solve in writing, and then you will present your solution orally.
-If you need, you can ask your classmates or your teacher and use your textbook for help when solving the problem.
+If you need, you can ask your classmates and your teacher for help when solving the problem.
 Your oral presentation starts with you presenting what the problem is about and then you describe and explain your solution.
 You must present all steps in your solution.
 However, if you have done the same calculation several times (for example in a table) it might be sufficient if you present some of the calculations.
 Your presentation should take a maximum of 5 minutes, and be held to a smaller group of your classmates and one or more teachers.